PRIVACY POLICY

 Pursuant to the CCPA, we are providing the following additional details regarding the collection, use, and disclosure of personal information about California residents:

-• Categories of Personal Information Collected: In the preceding 12 months, we have collected the following categories of personal information: identifiers, characteristics of protected classifications under California or U.S. law, professional and employment-related information, education information, commercial information, internet and electronic network activity, and other categories of personal information that relates to or is reasonably capable of being associated with you.
-For examples of the data points we collect, please see “The Types of Information We Collect”.
+• Categories of Personal Information Collected: In the preceding 12 months, we may have collected the following categories of personal information: identifiers, characteristics of protected classifications under California or U.S. law, professional and employment-related information, education information, commercial information, internet and electronic network activity, and other categories of personal information that relates to or is reasonably capable of being associated with you.
+For examples of the data points we may collect, please see "The Types of Information We Collect".

-• Business or Commercial Purpose for Collecting and Using Data: We have collected the above categories of personal information for the business purposes described in the “The Types of Information We Collect” section.
+• Business or Commercial Purpose for Collecting and Using Data: We may have collected the above categories of personal information for the business purposes described in the "The Types of Information We Collect" section.

 • Categories of Sources of Personal Information: We may have collected the above categories of personal information directly from you, automatically about your use of the websites, and from third parties, such as clients of our software services, government and public entities, public records, industry research databases, and others.
 For more detail, please see "The Types of Information We Collect."